 Firenock lighted nock

 Other brand lighted nock

 No (Firenock activates by change in speed, controls by fuzzy logic and time delay system, thus Firenock will stay lit even the game is jumping and running violently)

 Yes (for those with physical switch; pulling out and pushing in)

 Yes (for magnetic system one will be affected by magnetic field / X- ray scanner)

 Influence by magnetic field

-(Magnetic system one will affect by magnetic field or x ray scanner)
+(Magnetic system one will be affected by magnetic field or X-ray scanner)

-(But will last for years and there is lifetime warranty and 30 days no question ask service)
+last for years and there is lifetime refresh warranty and 30 days no question ask service